Game Design Questions

 It depends where you are in your journey, but there are few game design books that industry vets recommend over and over.
 These include titles like The Art of Game Design: A Book of Lenses, Challenges for Game Designers, and Game Design Workshop.

 1. What are the best colleges for video game design?

 Not all collegiate game design programs are created equal.
-Some of the best colleges for video game design include University of Southern California, DigiPen Institute of Technology, and the Rochester Institute of Technology, among others.
+Some of the best colleges for video game design include the University of Southern California, DigiPen Institute of Technology, and the Rochester Institute of Technology, among others.